si220/Forest-SLAM/README.md

 ## Usage
 Users can either manually run the individual files or use the ROS package directly.

+Modify the file you want to run with the correct folder location for the rosbag you want to use, eg:

+`~/ros_ws/src/Datasets/BotanicGarden/1018_00/1018_00_img10hz600p.bag`

 Here is an example of how to manually run a specific file:
 1) Open three terminals using `make exec`